 To increase affordable housing in California, Governor Newsom signed legislation that encourages homeowners to convert their garages into living spaces and build small dwelling units in their back yards as low-income rentals.
-January 1, 2020, new laws went into affect voiding restrictions in planned developments that would prevent the contruction of granny flats and the conversion of garages into rental units.
+January 1, 2020, new laws went into affect voiding restrictions in planned developments that would prevent the construction of granny flats and the conversion of garages into rental units.
+(Civ.
+Code §4751.)
 Following is a summary of key points.

 A “Junior Accessory Dwelling Unit” (JADU) means a unit that is no more than 500 square feet in size and contained entirely within a single-family residence.
 A JADU can include separate sanitation facilities, or may share sanitation facilities with the existing structure.
 (Govt.
 Code §65852.22(h)(1).)

 Parking.
+Local agencies cannot impose parking requirements for JADUs (Govt.
+Code §65852.22(b)(1)) reduce or eliminate parking requirements for any accessory dwelling unit located within its jurisdiction (Govt.
+Code §65852.2(a)(1)(B)(ii)).
 Most associations already have parking problems.
 ADUs will exacerbate the problem.
 Associations that require cars be parked in garages cannot use the requirement to stop garage conversions.
 (Govt.
 Code §65852.2(a)(1)(D)(xi).)
 The bill voids any restrictions that would prevent the construction of ADUs.
 (Civ.
 Code §4751.)

 Rules Enforcement.
 Associations can continue to enforce garage parking requirements, but only against those who do not convert them into ADUs.
 This will create rules enforcement problems for associations.
 Owners will not take kindly that some must follow parking rules while others are exempt.